AirAsia X: Headquarters and corporate office

 The head office and registered office of AirAsia X are currently located at the RedQ facility at Kuala Lumpur International Airport Terminal 2 in Sepang, Selangor.
 The airline's previous head office was at the LCC Terminal at KLIA, while its registered office was situated on Level 12 of Menara Prima Tower B in Petaling Jaya, Selangor.

 AirAsia X had planned to relocate to a new 613383 sqft facility at klia2, which was completed to house around 2,000 AirAsia and AirAsia X employees.
 The new headquarters, known as "RedQuarters" or "RedQ," was named by Filipina flight attendant January Ann Baysa, and its groundbreaking ceremony took place in November 2014.

-Cost Structure and Operational Efficiency
+Cost structure and operational efficiency

 AirAsia X operates with one of the lowest costs among long-haul airlines globally, with a Cost per Available Seat-Kilometre (CASK) of US$0.0351 in 2015, or US$0.0240 excluding fuel costs.
 This enables the airline to offer fares 30 to 50% lower than traditional long-haul carriers.
 The airline also collaborates with its affiliate, AirAsia, to streamline operations, such as staff management, fuel hedging, marketing and computer systems, benefiting from economies of scale typically unavailable to smaller airlines.